 Les says going bankrupt was a relief.
 Not having that debt hanging over his head has been the best part of bankruptcy.
 Another unexpected benefit related to his construction business: he can no longer be sued for any of his past work.
 All registered Master Builders are liable for their work for their lifetime, but bankruptcy clears this responsibility, which will make eventual retirement much less daunting.
 Les’ advice was to seek professional help if considering bankruptcy, ideally from a specialist tax lawyer.
 He feels every case is different, so it warrants getting that advice – even if it comes at a cost.

-There is so much to take away from the stories of Michael, Karen and Les.
+There is so much to take away from the stories of Michael, Karen, and Les.
 I thank them for their willingness to be so candid about their experiences for our benefit.
-There are a few personal actions I will put in place to help avoid bankruptcy:
+There are a few personal actions I would put in place to help avoid bankruptcy:

 - Avoid escalating debt – pay off credit cards promptly and keep limits realistic.
-Don’t allow debt to grow beyond what I can service.
+Don’t allow debt to grow beyond what you can service.

-- Take accountability for my money – and never sign anything unless I fully understand it.
+- Take accountability for your money – and never sign anything unless you fully understand it.

-- Submit my tax returns on time – if only for the peace of mind that I’m not amassing any debt.
+- Submit your tax returns on time – if only for the peace of mind that you’re not amassing any debt.

 Do you have a bankruptcy story to share?
 We’d love to hear it, and we know from reader feedback that sharing your experience makes an impact on the lives of many.
 Please share your comments below.